 500 weeks – Indiana, South Carolina, Virginia

 Montana does not put a limit on how long an employee may be treated for a given injury, though the state does require that the employee pay a co-pay.
-The other 33 states in the union guarantee employees the benefit of continued medical care and payment for that care which is directly related to the injury.
+The other 33 states guarantee employees the benefit of continued medical care directly related to that injury at no cost.

 You May Qualify for Legal Assistance

-If you are denied coverage or if your injury extends past the limitations described here, a workers’ compensation attorney can help you get back on your feet.
-Get a quick, free evaluation today and see if you qualify for a no-cost, no-obligation consultation with an attorney today.
+If you are either denied coverage or your injury extends past the above limitations, a workers’ compensation attorney can help you get back on your feet.
+In fact, if you have preexisting health conditions, an attorney may be the only way you can secure workers’ comp benefits.